The 20 Best Drug Induced Dyskinesia Doctors Near Me in Charlotte, NC

 Offers Telehealth

-Nicholas Fleming is a Neurologist in Charlotte, North Carolina.
+Nicholas Fleming is a Neurologist practicing medicine in Charlotte, North Carolina.
 Dr. Fleming is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Essential Tremor, and Chorea.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Essential Tremor, and Chorea.
+Dr. Fleming is board certified in American Board Of Psychiatry And Neurology.
 Dr. Fleming is currently accepting new patients.

 Experienced in Drug Induced Dyskinesia